tcunit/TcUnit/docs/introduction-user-guide.md

 By always adding this code, your test suite gets access to TcUnit and TcUnit will have a handle to your test suites.

-Now it’s time to create our tests.
+Now it's time to create our tests.
 There are many ways to structure your tests, and there are several guidelines for this as well.
-What we’ll be doing is to create a method for every test, and name it in such a way that it’s clear what the test does.
+What we'll be doing is to create a method for every test, and name it in such a way that it's clear what the test does.
 Remember that the unit tests are part of the documentation of your code, and although you might find the code trivial at this moment, there might be other developers reading your code now (or many years in the future).
 For them well-named tests are invaluable.
-We’ll be creating two tests called `TwoPlusTwoEqualsFour` and `ZeroPlusZeroEqualsZero`.
+We'll be creating two tests called `TwoPlusTwoEqualsFour` and `ZeroPlusZeroEqualsZero`.
 The `TwoPlusTwoEqualsFour` will look like this:

 ```StructuredText